mrcwerfar/react-native-tree-menu-simple/README.md

 # react-native-tree-menu-simple
 ### A simple and flexible screen menu for react-native apps.

-The menu structure is defined with json code.
+The menu structure is defined separately as a json file.
 The menu is styled with a setting object.
-Se example below.
-Use unicode symbols as menu icons.
+By default unicode symbols are used as menu icons.
 Alternatively customize menu items using whatever icon or image you like.

 No dependencies required.